Back-to-School Essentials for Preschoolers

 Dinosaur Matching, Counting, Sorting Activity: Help your little one increase fine motor skills while engaging in hands-on learning.
 Work on color sorting and counting as you use the tweezers to pick up, move, and release dinosaurs into their corresponding colored bowl.

-The Thermos Funtainer: This is my favorite travel cup for littles 10 months and older since it’s very easy to open and shut and the straw is skinnier, so not as much liquid can be sucked through!
+The Thermos Funtainer: This is one of my favorite cups for littles 10 months and older since it’s very easy to open and shut and the straw is skinnier, so not as much liquid can be sucked through!
 It also comes in lots of sizes and colors so if your little one likes it, you have options for a long while!
 Great for water and milk!

 Owala Straw Cup: This stainless steel cup also has a pretty strong valve that requires biting to break the seal and suck liquid up.
 I don’t recommend for littles under 18 months- 2 years or so who are learning how to drink because we don’t want them to learn how to drink by biting!
 But once your little one can drink from a straw normally and is competent with drinking, using a valve is not a big issue!